Britain reports 29,173 COVID-19 cases on Sunday, lower than a day earlier | Health

 Britain reports 29,173 COVID-19 cases on Sunday, lower than a day earlier

-Britain reported 29,173 further cases of COVID-19 on Sunday, a fall from 31,795 a day earlier, Public Health England said.
+Britain reported 29,173 new cases of COVID-19 on Sunday, a fall from 31,795 a day earlier, while the number of deaths within 28 days of a positive test dropped to 28 from 86 on Saturday, official data showed.

-It said on Twitter that data for the number of new deaths across Britain on Sunday was not yet available.
+The number of new cases has been falling over the last five days in Britain, but officials have been cautious over whether this is a trend.

 Advertisement